MarcelZama/Data-Science/README.md

 Encountered Errors:
 The given code was not executed because it was written on an old version of Python.
-To make it execute, numerous parts of the project needed to be changed.
+To make it execute, numerous parts of the project needed to be changed. like libraries having different names for their sublibraries and the most important part was

+  %matplotlib inline <br>
+  import numpy as np<br>
+  import matplotlib.pyplot as plt<br>
+  plt.style.use('seaborn-whitegrid')<br>

+The provided code encountered an error due to the unavailability of "seaborn-whitegrid," which has been updated to "v0_8-whitegrid."
+As a solution, the code was modified to use the updated style.

+After the given problems were resolved I decided to embark on a mini project incorporating the insights gained from this study.

+Water quality

                                                                        *Natural language processing*